Enterprise Investment Schemes

 Benefits for the investor

 Income tax relief is available on the amount invested in EIS shares.
-The maximum investment in a tax year is currently £1m (£500k prior to 6 April 2012).
+The maximum investment in a tax year is currently £1m.
+With effect from 6th April 2018 up to £2m can be invested provided that any sum over £1m is put into qualifying knowledge intensive companies.

-The maximum tax relief available is the lower of 30% (20% prior to 6 April 2012) of the monies invested and the amount that would reduce the investor’s tax liablity to nil.
-The minimum investment limit of £500 was removed as from 6 April 2012.
+The maximum tax relief available is the lower of 30% of the monies invested and the amount that would reduce the investor’s tax liablity to nil.

 An election can be made to "carry back" up to 100% of the EIS investment to the previous tax year for relief.